Appleseed/learn/index.rst

 .. include:: common.txt

-Welcome to the Appleseed Portal Documentation
+Welcome to the Appleseed Framework Documentation
 =======================================================

 .. note ::